 - The site was specially selected due to its proximity to existing power transmission lines.
-As a result, no new transmission lines or rights of way will need to be acquired or constructed.
+As a result, no new transmission lines or rights of way needed to be acquired or constructed.

 - No scenic byways or other threatened or endangered species or habitats are impacted by the project.